rafaelmikayelyan/dl-art-print-from-vgm/README.md

 A simple web scraper to get an art print from VGM with given link (in different resolutions).

 ### Walkthrough
-1. User pastes the link with the print:
+1. User pastes a link to the print:
   * BeautifulSoup searches the page for 'data-id' and 'data-base-path' attributes
   * 'data-id' leads to a JSON with image tiles at different resolutions